Sport in Europe: Basketball

 Basketball originated in America.
 It was invented in 1891 by Canadian James Naismith in Massachusetts.
 In Europe, basketball is the second most popular team sport in many countries, including Greece, Serbia, Turkey and Spain.
 In Lithuania, it is the national sport.
 It is also very popular in Italy, France, Germany, Belgium and all the ex-Yugoslavia countries.

 The EuroBasket is the main European basketball competition for men's national teams, first held in 1935.
 The Soviet Union and Yugoslavia have won the most titles, with Spain claiming three championships since the late 2000s.

 The EuroLeague is the most prestigious club basketball competition in Europe.
 It was founded as the FIBA European Champions Cup in 1958, but is organised by the Euroleague Basketball association since 2000.
 It is the second most popular basketball club competition in the world after the NBA.

+Attendances

+In the 2024–25 European basketball season, the following clubs recorded an average home league attendance of at least 15,000: